harmiczek/KickLoot/README.md

 ## Features
 - **Auto-Claiming**: Automatically interacts with the Kick API to claim daily rewards and stream drops.
 - **Global Badge Indicator**: Shows real-time status (countdown timer, ready state, or success checkmark) directly on the extension icon across any open tab.
-- **Loot Popup**: Click the extension icon to view your reward status and the rarity of your latest claim.
+- **Loot Popup**: Click the extension icon to view your reward status.
 - **Privacy-First**: No data collection, no external scripts, and open-source under the MIT License.

 ---